Support Policies

 Next Iteration Fix during the next iteration and include in the planned build (cycle time: up to 6 weeks).

-Later Fix in a special bug-fixing iteration or in a later release.
+Later Fix during a special bug-fixing iteration or in a later release.

 Maybe No guarantee that the bug will ever be fixed.

-We are assigning priorities to bug fixes according to the following rules:
+We assign priorities to bug fixes based on the following rules:

 Severity Description Priority

-Low It does not work according to design and a workaround exists or the defect in a release that is older than 18 months.
+Low The product does not function as designed and a workaround exists or the defect is in a release that is older than 18 months.
 Later

-Normal It does not work and there is no workaround and the use case has never worked.
+Normal The product does not function and there is no workaround and the use case has never worked before.
 Next Iteration

-High It does not work and there is no workaround and the use case worked in a previous build.
+High The product does not function and there is no workaround and the use case worked in a previous build.
 Current Iteration

-Critical Several developers cannot do their normal work because of our product and there is no workaround, not even rolling back to a previous build.
+Critical Several developers cannot perform their normal work due to our product and there is no workaround, not even rolling back to a previous build.
 ASAP

-Note that commercial customers escalate the priority of issues that have been reported by non-commercial users.
+Note that commercial customers can escalate the priority of issues that have been reported by non-commercial users.